reactive-python/reactpy-django/docs/src/reference/settings.md

 ---

+## Authentication Settings

+---

 ### `#!python REACTPY_AUTH_BACKEND`

 **Default:** `#!python "django.contrib.auth.backends.ModelBackend"`

 **Example Value(s):** `#!python "example_project.auth.MyModelBackend"`

 Dotted path to the Django authentication backend to use for ReactPy components.
-This is only needed if:
+This is typically needed if:

 1. You are using `#!python settings.py:REACTPY_AUTO_RELOGIN=True` and...
 2. You are using `#!python AuthMiddlewareStack` and...
 3. You are using Django's `#!python AUTHENTICATION_BACKENDS` setting and...
 4. Your Django user model does not define a `#!python backend` attribute.

+---

+### `#!python REACTPY_AUTH_TOKEN_MAX_AGE`

+**Default:** `#!python 30`

+**Example Value(s):** `#!python 5`

+Maximum seconds before ReactPy's login token expires.

+This setting exists because Django's authentication design requires cookies to retain login status.
+ReactPy is rendered via WebSockets, and browsers do not allow active WebSocket connections to modify cookies.

+To work around this limitation, this setting provides a maximum validity period of a temporary login token.
+When `#!python reactpy_django.hooks.use_auth().login()` is called within your application, ReactPy will automatically create this temporary login token and command the browser to fetch it via HTTP.

+This setting should be a reasonably low value, but still be high enough to account for a combination of client lag, slow internet, and server response time.

 ---